Ketanji Brown Jackson: Personal life

+In 1989, while Jackson was an undergraduate at Harvard, her uncle Thomas Brown Jr. was sentenced to life in prison for a nonviolent cocaine conviction after federal agents found 14 kilograms of cocaine wrapped in duct tape.
+Years later, Jackson persuaded a law firm to take his case pro bono, and President Barack Obama eventually commuted his sentence.

+Jackson appeared in the Broadway production of & Juliet one night in December 2024.
+After receiving the invitation to portray herself in a brief cameo, she called it a "lifelong dream of hers".
+She took acting classes as an undergraduate at Harvard, and said that prepared her for her role on Broadway.
+The role was written for her.

 Affiliations

-Jackson is a member of the Judicial Conference Committee on Defender Services as well as Harvard University's Board of Overseers and the Council of the American Law Institute.
-She also currently serves on the board of Georgetown Day School and the U.S. Supreme Court Fellows Commission.
+Jackson is a member of the Judicial Conference Committee on Defender Services and the Council of the American Law Institute.
+She previously served as a member of the Harvard Board of Overseers and on the Georgetown Day School Board of Trustees and the U.S. Supreme Court Fellows Commission.

-From 2010 to 2011, she served on the advisory board of Montrose Christian School which was a Baptist school.
+From 2010 to 2011, she served on the advisory board of Montrose Christian School, a Baptist school.
 Jackson has served as a judge in several mock trials with the Shakespeare Theatre Company and for the Historical Society of the District of Columbia's Mock Court Program.
-Jackson presided over a mock trial, hosted by Drexel University's Thomas R. Kline School of Law in 2018, "to determine if Vice President Aaron Burr was guilty of murdering" Alexander Hamilton.
+In 2018, she presided over a mock trial hosted by Drexel University's Thomas R. Kline School of Law "to determine if Vice President Aaron Burr was guilty of murdering" Alexander Hamilton.

 In 2017, Jackson presented at the University of Georgia School of Law's 35th Edith House Lecture.
-In 2018, Jackson participated as a panelist at the National Constitution Center's town hall on the legacy of Alexander Hamilton.
-In 2020, Jackson gave the Martin Luther King Jr. Day lecture at the University of Michigan Law School and was honored at the University of Chicago Law School's third annual Judge James B. Parsons Legacy Dinner, which was hosted by the school's Black Law Students Association.
-In 2022, Jackson received the American Academy of Achievement’s Golden Plate Award presented by Awards Council members Justice Amy Coney Barrett and retired Justice Anthony Kennedy.
+In 2018, she was a panelist at the National Constitution Center's town hall on Alexander Hamilton's legacy.
+In 2020, Jackson gave the Martin Luther King Jr. Day lecture at the University of Michigan Law School and was honored at the University of Chicago Law School's third annual Judge James B. Parsons Legacy Dinner, hosted by the school's Black Law Students Association.
+In 2022, she received the Academy of Achievement's Golden Plate Award, presented by Awards Council members Justice Amy Coney Barrett and retired justice Anthony Kennedy.